I. Name, location, operation area, and legal status

 3.8.
 To manage the assets of the Association and grant authorization to contract obligations on behalf of the Association.

-The decision made by the Board is valid if at least three members voted for it.
-The Association Board meets at least twice a year.
+The decision made by the Board is valid if at least two members voted for it.
+The Association Board meets at least once a year.
 The President or any person authorized by the Board shall represent the Association outside.
 In case vacancy occurs in the Board, the responsibility to fill it rests with the General Meeting of the Association.

 4. Committee of Auditors